Necessity or Trauma: Why Are Dog’s Tails Docked?

 Absolutely!
 Dog tail docking can cause both short-term and long-term clinical complications.

-Research suggests that because the inhibitory nerve pathways and sheaths around their little nerves are not fully developed, the pain that a puppy feels may actually be more intense than that of an adult dog.
+Research suggests that because the inhibitory nerve pathways and sheaths around their little nerves are not fully developed, the pain that a puppy feels may be more intense than an adult dog.

 Humans Don't Have Tails.
 Why Do Dogs Need Them?